robinbraemer/awesome/README.md

 *   [go-log/log](https://github.com/go-log/log) - A universal log interface
 *   [open-policy-agent/opa](https://github.com/open-policy-agent/opa) - Open Policy Agent (OPA) is an open source, general-purpose policy engine.
 *   [ory/kratos](https://github.com/ory/kratos) - Headless cloud-native authentication and identity management written in Go.
 Scales to a billion+ users.
 Replace Homegrown, Auth0, Okta, Firebase with better UX and DX.
 Passkeys, Social Sign In, OIDC, Magic Link, Multi-Factor Auth, SMS, SAML, TOTP, and more.
 Runs everywhere, runs best on Ory Network.
-*   [ory/hydra](https://github.com/ory/hydra) - The most scalable and customizable OpenID Certified™ OpenID Connect and OAuth Provider on the market.
+*   [ory/hydra](https://github.com/ory/hydra) - The only web-scale, fully customizable OpenID Certified™ OpenID Connect and OAuth2 Provider in the world.
 Become an OpenID Connect and OAuth2 Provider over night.
-Broad support for related RFCs.
 Written in Go, cloud native, headless, API-first.
 Available as a service on Ory Network and for self-hosters.
+Relied upon by OpenAI and others for web-scale security.
 *   [fluxcd/flux2](https://github.com/fluxcd/flux2) - Open and extensible continuous delivery solution for Kubernetes.
 Powered by GitOps Toolkit.
 *   [ory/oathkeeper](https://github.com/ory/oathkeeper) - A cloud native Identity & Access Proxy / API (IAP) and Access Control Decision API that authenticates, authorizes, and mutates incoming HTTP(s) requests.
 Inspired by the BeyondCorp / Zero Trust white paper.
 Written in Go.
 *   [ory/keto](https://github.com/ory/keto) - The most scalable and customizable permission server on the market.
 Fix your slow or broken permission system with Google's proven "Zanzibar" approach.
 Supports ACL, RBAC, and more.
 Written in Go, cloud native, headless, API-first.
 Available as a service on Ory Network and for self-hosters.